jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 40: June 15, 2017

+**Today's Progress**: Still working on my next blog post.
+Read more about recursion.

+**Thoughts:** I can tell I'll be studying recursion for the next few days.
+The book I'm studying gets pretty deep into it and from what I've scanned it looks like some of the examples and ideas can get pretty complicated.

+### Day 39: June 14, 2017

+**Today's Progress**: Worked more on my next blog post.
+Listened to a couple of CodeNewbie podcasts (yes I'm counting informative programming/tech podcasts as part of my 100 DOC).

+**Thoughts:** I also participated in my first CodeNewbie chat on Twitter.
+It was pretty sweet.
+I look forward to joining more.

 ### Day 38: June 13, 2017

 **Today's Progress**: Continued working on a blog post.
 Started reading about recursion.